Hinilawod: The adventures of Labaw Donggon

 The duel lasted for years.
 Labaw Donggon held Saragnayan's head underwater for seven years but Saragnayan survived.
 Labaw Donggon then tied Saragnayan to the top of a rock and beat him hard with a coconut trunk, but this proved futile.
 Labaw Donggon then hurled Saragnayan upwards towards the sky, yet failed to kill him.
 The two fought for many years until finally, Labaw Donggon weakened.
 Saragnayan imprisoned the exhausted demigod under his pig pen.

 Meanwhile, Labaw Donggon's two wives each gave birth to a son.
 Anggoy Ginbitinan called her child Aso Mangga, while Anggoy Doronoon called her son Buyung Baranugon.
 Both sons went in search of their father a few days after they were born.
 They arrived in the Eastern Sky and asked Saragnayan to free their father.
 Saragnayan instead summoned a host of minions from the underworld to defeat the youths.
 Wielding bows, Aso Mangga and Buyung Baranugon shot poisoned arrows, that dealt seven wounds with a single shot, slaying the rest until only Saragnayan remained.

 Saragnayan wrestled with Buyung Baranugon, but the Lord of Darkness was no match for him.
 However, Saragnayan could still not die.
 Buyung Baranugon sought aid from his grandmother, Alunsina, and learned that Saragnayan's life was housed in the body of a boar in a place called Paling Bukid.
-The sons then killed the boar and ate its heart, rendering Saragnayan mortal.
+The son then killed the boar and ate its heart, rendering Saragnayan mortal.

 Sensing that death was near, Saragnayan bade a sorrowful farewell to his wife.
 Buyung Baranugon finally killed Saragnayan by jabbing poisoned arrows into both of Saragnayan's eyes.
 After the victory, Buyung Baranugon and Aso Mangga failed to find their father, who hid under a fishnet out of fear during the battle.
 Believing their father to have returned home before them, the brothers sailed home only to realize that Labaw Donggon was still missing.

 Humadapnon and Dumalapdap then searched for their missing brother, finding Labaw Donggon under the fishnet in a deranged state.
 Labaw Donggon's brothers returned him home to his wives.
 Anggoy Ginbitinan and Anggoy Doronoon cured Labaw Donggon from his madness and his former strength returned to him.